Alexander-Barth/NCDatasets.jl/README.md

 * `scale_factor` and `add_offset` are applied
 * time variables (recognized by the `units` attribute) are returned as `DateTime` object.

-The raw data can also be accessed (without the transformation above).
+The raw data can also be accessed (without the transformations above).

 ## Exploring the content of a NetCDF file

-Before reading the data from a NetCDF file, it is often useful to explore the list of variables and attributes defined in a NetCDF.
+Before reading the data from a NetCDF file, it is often useful to explore the list of variables and attributes defined in a NetCDF file.

 For interactive use, the following (without ending semicolon) displays the content of the file similar to `ncdump -h file.nc"